JeremBr/SmartphoneAsSecToken/README.md

 - **Demo:** tour of the best features and screenshots of the project running;
 - **Deployment:** deployment of the project in a set of separate virtual machines, with network isolation;

+Check also the pdf file, which gives information about the cryptography part in this project.

 ## Authors

 | Number | Name              | Email                               |